(The completed model is here:

 The importance of the presence of the Compagnie Générale Aéropostale in Argentina for the development of the local commercial aviation can’t be understated.
 The French Aéropostale (in turn inheritor of Lignes Aeriennes Latécoère) gave birth to Aeroposta Argentina, and the mythical aviation feats of Guillaumet, Mermoz and Saint-Exúpery are well known.
-Among other planes they used in Argentina was the Potez 25, of which five of them worked the local routes: F-AJDX (N° 1520), F-AJDY (N° 1521), F-AJDZ (N° 1522), F-AJZR (N° 2035) and F-AJZS (N° 2036).
-The commercial use of these planes involved some changes, resulting in a mix of features from different types (mainly TOE and A2), and these changes were not consistent among planes, and modifications can still be seen during the lives of the individual planes in Argentina.
+Among the planes they used in Argentina was the Potez 25, of which five of them worked the local routes: F-AJDX (N° 1520), F-AJDY (N° 1521), F-AJDZ (N° 1522), F-AJZR (N° 2035) and F-AJZS (N° 2036).
+The commercial use of these planes involved some changes, resulting in a mix of features from different types (mainly Lorraine-powered TOE and A2), and these changes were not consistent among planes, and modifications can still be seen during the lives of the individual planes in Argentina.
 Most images show them in overall white aluminium (while metal parts like cowlings seem natural aluminium in many photos), but one plane, F-AJDX, shows at some point a different scheme, painted with a darker color on the fuselage front, landing gear and wing struts (this is most likely the “maroon” and yellow lettering used in other planes of the same company).
 The second position was altered to carry mail and/or a passenger/mechanic, and the cut-out for it varies in shape from plane to plane, and some images show it faired over with a removable lid.
 Most of the planes carried additional fuel tanks under the fuselage seen in the TOE version, but the noses are those of the A2 Lorraine version, while some had additional retractable ventral radiators.
 Props were metallic, not wooden, and some planes have and externally-mounted wind-driven generator (on the right front fuselage side) while others didn’t.
 All used the Lorraine 12Eb engine and the A2 radiator front in its smaller version.

 Fortunately for us, Azur/FRROM/Special Hobby have released the Potez 25 in several boxings, so I acquired the pertinent ones, The TOE and A2.
 There is some commonality in the sprues of the different boxings released, so you will get plenty of spare parts.
 Another way to go would be to modify one of the boxings by way of a little scratch-building, if you don’t want to mix-and-match boxes.